dushankw/minimal-fedora-install/README.md

 Bootstrap a minimal i3 Linux desktop using Fedora on a modern laptop with Intel hardware (CPU/GPU/Wireless)

-This script is written to be used with the latest Fedora and is not maintained to be backwards compatible with older ones
+This script is written to be used with the latest Fedora (at any given time) and is not maintained to be backwards compatible with older ones

 ### Usage